10 tips for de-centering Christmas in your classroom this year

 7. Encourage Student Narratives: Provide opportunities for students to share their own cultural experiences, celebrations, and traditions.
 Encourage them to share about their favorite holidays, rituals, and customs.

-8. Inclusive Language Matters: Be mindful of the language you use in the classroom.
-Instead of exclusively referencing holidays, consider using more inclusive terms like "cultural celebrations" or "festivities" to acknowledge the variety of observances without privileging one over others.
+8. Use Inclusive Language: Be mindful of the language you use in the classroom.
+Instead of exclusively referencing holidays, consider using more inclusive terms like "cultural celebrations" or "festivities" to acknowledge the variety of observances without privileging one over others

 9. Respect Individual Choices: Acknowledge and respect that some students and families may choose not to participate in certain celebrations.
 Foster an environment where students feel comfortable expressing their preferences and opting out of activities that may conflict with their beliefs or practices.